Aleshia Ocasio

-Aleshia Ines Ocasio (born August 15, 1996) is an American professional softball player for the Blaze of the Athletes Unlimited Softball League (AUSL).
+Aleshia Ines Ocasio (born August 15, 1996) is an American professional softball player for the Carolina Blaze of the Athletes Unlimited Softball League (AUSL).
 She played college softball at Florida.
 Ocasio previously played in the Athletes Unlimited Softball, where she won the 2021 championship as the top individual points leader.
 She has been a member of the Puerto Rico women's national softball team since 2015.